Support Local Farmers

 2. Go the Farmers Market

-3. Donate to the Kiss the Ground Farmland Program
+3. Donate to Kiss the Ground

-No matter where you live, there are almost certainly local producers in your area growing organically and raising grass-fed meat–hopefully in a way that is also regenerating land, restoring biodiversity, and feeding the local community.
+No matter where you live, there are almost certainly local producers in your area growing organically and raising grass-fed meat – hopefully in a way that is also regenerating land, restoring biodiversity, and feeding the local community.
 Local food is generally better for the planet (depending on how it’s grown), and it also often provides you access to a wide variety of delicious vegetables, fruits, herbs, and meats.
 Connect with your neighbors, experiment with new crops, varieties, and flavors, and help contribute to a future we can all feel excited for!